aws-samples/sample-agents4energy-agent-template-alpha/labs/labs.md

 });
 ```

-**Energy Sector Application:** With a Calculator tool, your agent can perform complex calculations common in petroleum engineering, such as:
+**Energy Sector Application:** With a Calculator tool, your agent can perform basic arithmetic operations that could be useful in energy sector calculations.
+Note that this is a simple calculator that can only handle basic math operations (addition, subtraction, multiplication, division, etc.) - not complex petroleum engineering formulas directly.

-- Reserve estimation
-- Production forecasting
+For example, you could use it for:
+- Simple components of reserve calculations
-- Economic analysis
+- Basic arithmetic in production analysis
-- Pressure drop calculations
+- Elements of economic calculations
+- Individual steps in engineering equations

 Next, set up a function that renders the agent's responses in a user-friendly format: